Converting to a Wedge? Here's an Overview of our Tuba Mouthpiece Sizing

 A far more desirable sound profile is shown in the "Ideal Sound Profile" graphic.
 The breadth of sound and range are both in the ideal range.

-3) Do you have a "Good Sound Profile"?
+3) Do you have a "Balanced Sound Profile"?

 Players switching to a Wedge mouthpiece will often get a more even response between the registers.
 In many cases players with a pyramid sound profile can balance their sound even more with a slightly smaller mouthpiece.